teo-cozma/Javascript/README.md

 - [x] Update the HTML and CSS with the right tags.
     - [x] Add a footer!
-- [ ] Deploy and run the site, and do the performance tests.
-- [ ] Fix any issues that appear from the tests.

 **Afternoon work**
 - W3C HTML validation tool (issues) :